Experimental investigation of the role of spatial correlations in optical integration with heralded single photons: Result and Discussion

 Fig.~\ref{fig:graph_proportion} shows the measurement results. $C^+(\%) = C^+/(C^+ + C^-)$, where $C^+$ and $C^-$ are the coincidence rates at the transmission and reflection outputs of the PBS, respectively.
 In other words, the measured coincidence rate is equal to the integral of the binary function, expressed as a percentage of W cells for $C^+(\%)$ and B cells for $C^-(\%)$.

 The measurements are performed in two different arrangements.
-When the optical system L$_5$/L$_6$ implements a Fourier transform in the idler beam, we have no spatial correlations between signal and idler photons (UNC).
+When the optical system $L_5$/$L_6$ implements imaging of mirror $M_1$ onto $D_2$ detector in the idler beam, we have no spatial correlations between signal and idler photons (UNC).
 From the perspective of the heralded single photon, the absence of correlations means that the transverse spatial degrees of freedom are traced out (circles).
-When L$_5$/L$_6$ implement an imaging system, we have spatially correlated signal and idler photons (COR).
+When $L_5$/$L_6$ implements a Fourier Transform, we have spatially correlated signal and idler photons (COR).
 This means that the spatial degrees of freedom of the heralded single photon are not traced out (squares).

 The three plots show that the results for the UNC case approach the percentage imprinted in the SLM, represented by the black line, better than the COR case.
 This means that the integration works better with UNC photons than with COR ones.
 At first sight, this result may seem surprising.
 However, this is expected when we analyze it from the DQC1 perspective: the UNC configuration traces out the spatial degrees of freedom and fits the DQC1 operation conditions.